siscia/java-interface-to-go/doc/state-of-art.md

 Sound wonderful...

 Probably is better to take a bottom-up approach; the goal for now is implemeting a simple clojure list.

+Not sure anymoer if is a good idea to start from the java interfaces or if it is better to start from the documentation.

 ## Dec.
 02 2013
 ---------------